-- (c) contact details; and - (d) details on back-up arrangements to apply in the absence of the qualified person responsible for pharmacovigilance. - (3) Information relating to the contact person for pharmacovigilance where nomination at national level has been made in accordance with Article 104(Directive 2001/83/EC, including contact details and a description of responsibilities. - (4) Description of the organisational structure of the marketing authorisation holder, including the list of the site(s) where the pharmacovigilance functions are undertaken covering individual case safety report collection, evaluation, safety database case entry, periodic safety update report production, signal detection and analysis, risk management plan management, pre-an post authorisation study management and safety variations to product particulars. - (5) A description of the location, functionality and operational responsibility for computerised system and databases used to receive, collate, record and report safety information and of assessment of their fitness for purpose. - (6) A description of the process, data handling and records for the fulfilment of pharmacovigilance in the following aspects: - (a) Continuous monitoring of product benefit-risk profile(s) applied and the result of evaluation; - (b) Risk management system(s) and monitoring of the outcome of risk minimisation measures; - (c) Individual case safety report collection, assessment and reporting; - (d) Periodic safety update report production and submission; - (e) Process for communicating safety concerns and safety variations to the summary of product characteristics and package leaflet to patients and health professionals.
+- contact details: and - -details on back-up arrangements to apply in the absence of the qualified person responsible for pharmacovigilance. - (3) Information relating to the contact person for pharmacovigilance where nomination at national level has been made in accordance with Article 104(4) of Directive 2001/83/EC, including contact details and a description of responsibilities. - (4) Description of the organisational structure of the marketing authorisation holder, including the list of the site(s) where the pharmacovigilance functions are undertaken covering individual case safety report collection, evaluation, safety database case entry, periodic safety update report production, signal detection and analysis, risk management plan management, pre-an post authorisation study management and safety variations to product particulars. - (5) A description of the location, functionality and operational responsibility for computerised system and databases used to receive, collate, record and report safety information and of assessment of their fitness for purpose. - A description of the process, data handling and records for the fulfilment of (6)pharmacovigilance in the following aspects: - Continuous monitoring of product benefit-risk profile(s) applied and the result of evaluation: - Risk management system(s) and monitoring of the outcome of risk minimisation measures; - Individual case safety report collection, assessment and reporting; - Periodic safety update report production and submission; (d) - Process for communicating safety concerns and safety variations to the summary of product characteristics and package leaflet to patients and health professionals.

-Consultation itempo.
-1: Should additional processes and pharmacovigilance tasks be covered
+Consultation item no. 1: Should additional processes and pharmacovigilance tasks be covered?

-- (7) A description of the quality system for the performance of pharmacovigilance activities including: - (a) List of documented procedures and processes related to pharmacovigilance activities and interfaces with other functions, with reference to their location; - (b) A description of the resource management for the performance of pharmacovigilance activities; - (c) Reference to the location of training files and records of qualification for individuals performing pharmacovigilance tasks;
+- A description of the quality system for the performance of pharmacovigilance (7) activities including: - List of documented procedures and processes related to pharmacovigilance activities and interfaces with other functions, with reference to their location; - A description of the resource management for the performance of pharmacovigilance activities; - Reference to the location of training files and records of qualification for individuals performing pharmacovigilance tasks;